tetsuyacht/GetDICOMdata/README.md

 <li>getSampleSpacing DICOMfileNameYouWantToRead.dcm TextFileNameYouWantToOutput.txt</li>
 <li>getEchoSpacing DICOMfileNameYouWantToRead.dcm TextFileNameYouWantToOutput.txt</li>
 </ul>
-Use shell scripts in each OS directory, if you need to compile C++ files by yourself.
+Use shell scripts in each OS directory if you need to compile C++ files by yourself.